nuodb/nuodb-helm-charts/docs/HowToHashiCorpVault.md

 ## Introduction

 NuoDB supports TLS encryption for all processes in the domain.
-`NuoDB Admin` is responsible for propagating certificates to database processes To enable TLS encryption for all processes, it is necessary to configure NuoDB Admin with a set of certificates, and also configure NuoDB Command (`nuocmd`) clients to be able to communicate with `NuoDB Admin`.
+`NuoDB Admin` is responsible for propagating certificates to database processes.
+To enable TLS encryption for all processes, it is necessary to configure NuoDB Admin with a set of certificates, and also configure NuoDB Command (`nuocmd`) clients to be able to communicate with `NuoDB Admin`.

 This document expands on [Security Model of NuoDB in Kubernetes](./HowtoTLS.md) and explains the usage of HashiCorp Vault for the management of TLS keys.